Transportation

 Traffic Signal Modifications

-IDS is providing civil engineering services to construct improvements for four (4) traffic signal improvement locations, including three primary locations and a secondary location pending stakeholder approval.
+IDS is providing civil engineering services to design and implement traffic signal improvements at four key locations along the Foothill Boulevard corridor.
+The project currently includes three primary intersections with an additional secondary location pending stakeholder approval.

 SERVICES PROVIDED: